zalando/skipper/docs/kubernetes/ingress-usage.md

 expression.
 As an example, "/foo/bar" will match "/foo/bar" or "/foo/bar/baz", but won't match "/foo/barooz".

-### Exact path

-ExactPath is like the Path predicate.
-As an example "/foo/bar" will only match "/foo/bar".

-### Path prefix and exact path behavior
+### Path prefix behavior

-When PathPrefix or ExactPath are used, the path matching becomes deterministic when a request could match more than one ingress routes otherwise.
+When PathPrefix is used, the path matching becomes deterministic when a request could match more than one ingress routes otherwise.

-### Path prefix and exact path with predicate annotations
+### Path prefix with predicate annotations

-In PathPrefix or ExactPath mode, when a Path or PathSubtree predicate is set in an annotation, the predicate in the annotation takes precedence over the normal ingress path.
+In PathPrefix mode, when a Path or PathSubtree predicate is set in an annotation, the predicate in the annotation takes precedence over the normal ingress path.